So you’ve finally taken the leap of faith and decided to take your small business online. And why wouldn’t you?

 There are many appealing ecommerce platforms to choose from, some more popular than others.
 It can be daunting to find one that will help you grow your small business into an empire.

-So we’ve scoured the net and put together a comprehensive review based on the following features:
+So we’ve scoured the net and tried to determine what is the best ecommerce platform for small business based on the following features:

 - Multiple payment options